 It’s a myth that Fido doesn’t sweat.
 While dogs do indeed release a great deal of excess heat through panting (which is fine unless they have a bad case of puppy breath!), they also have small sweat glands in their paws.
 This means that they lose water from their body over the course of the day, and need to drink cool, fresh h20 to replace it.

 However, dogs are creatures of habit.
-If a dog is drinking lots of water suddenly, or drinking a lot of water and throwing up, it could be something that needs to be looked into.
+If a dog is drinking lots of water suddenly, or vomiting after drinking a lot of water, it could be something that needs to be looked into.
 There’s a risk that it could be warning signs of dog kidney failure, psychogenic polydipsia, diabetes, Cushing’s disease… or maybe your dog is drinking water frequently because it’s hot outside, and they’re thirsty.

 Let’s take a look at all the possible reasons why Fido may be drinking more than usual, and whether that’s a reason to be concerned.